Structural changes across thermodynamic maxima in supercooled liquid tellurium: a water-like scenario: Introduction

 In general, the physical origin of water's peculiarities is not entirely clear, and it remains an open question whether they are unique to water or are general to a family of liquids.
 In fact, it has been suspected that other tetrahedrally coordinated systems (such as silicon) exhibit similar behaviors~\cite{Vasisht2011,Beye2010}.
 Another candidate is liquid tellurium (Te), whose lack of tetrahedrality makes it a somewhat surprising example.
 As observed first by Kanno et al.~\cite{Kanno2001} and reiterated by Angell~\cite{Angell2007a}, liquid Te also exhibits a variety of thermodynamic anomalies which bear a striking resemblance to those of water.
 A systematic study of the properties of liquid Te thus can be informative on the universality of water-type LLT, bearing significance from a fundamental physics aspect.
-From a practical point of view, Te is the basis element of phase-change materials (PCMs) that are becoming increasingly important for information technology~\cite{Wong2010}.
-Thus, it is reasonable to expect that the phenomena attributed to liquid polymorphism in PCMs~\cite{Lucas2020} are related to the possible LLT in liquid Te.
+From a practical point of view, Te is the basis element of several phase-change materials (PCMs) that are becoming increasingly important for information technology~\cite{Wong2010}.
+Thus, it is reasonable to expect that the phenomena attributed to liquid polymorphism in Te-based PCMs~\cite{Lucas2020} are related to a possible LLT in liquid Te.

 Therefore, in this work, we study the properties of bulk supercooled liquid Te under low vapor pressure ($< 0.5$ mbar).
-We are able to achieve supercooling by more than 130 K below its melting point of 723 K and observe maxima in various thermodynamic response functions including the isothermal compressibility.
-Moreover, we are able to determine details of the structural changes across the Widom line, which show many similarities with water.
-Our results clearly show that intermediate-range ordering plays a central role in the structural modification, and indicate that water-like thermodynamic anomalies may be attributed to a competition between density and bond-ordering regardless of the details of the local structure.
+We observe maxima in various thermodynamic response functions, including the isothermal compressibility, around 615 K. Moreover, we are able to determine details of the structural changes across the thermodynamic response maxima, which show many similarities with water.
+Our results clearly show that intermediate-range ordering plays a central role in the structural modification, and indicate that water-like thermodynamic anomalies may be attributed to a competition between density- and bond-ordering regardless of the details of the local structure.